 Frozen Yoghurt Bark Recipe: Help Get The Kids Creative.
 Hello friends.
-Ever made frozen yoghurt bark before?
+So how are you today?
+Have you ever made frozen yoghurt bark before?
+How yummy does this one look?

 Frozen Yoghurt Bark Recipe: Help Get The Kids Creative: